BIOGRAPHY AND PHOTOS

 ABSTRACT

-Writer, educator, defender of the environment and all creatures great and small.
-“Dr. Rich,” as some of his former students used to call him, created his eclectic lifestyle by engaging in numerous interests connected to targeted employment opportunities).
-Hence, he fits the profile of a free spirit (and perhaps “vagamundo” is another way to describe his unconventional character).
+Under his nom de plume, writer, educator, defender of the environment, and all creatures great and small, RK created his eclectic career and lifestyle by engaging in numerous interests connected to targeted employment opportunities).
+Ergo, he fits the profile of a free spirit (and perhaps “vagamundo” is another way to describe his unconventional character).
 Throughout most of his life, he was primarily employed as an academic educator, outdoors instructor, and backcountry guide.
-What follows in the longer Curriculum Vitae is a detailed account based on his achievements, credentials, and challenges spanning some fifty years.
+What follows in the longer Curriculum Vitae is a detailed account based on his achievements, credentials, and myriad challenges spanning some fifty years.

 • • •